 - Author: Yumna Jawad

 This is my all-time favorite Lebanese dish that I grew up eating and actually grew up helping my mom make!
-I may not have learned to cook until after I was married, but I learned to roll Lebanese Stuffed Grape Leaves when I was probably only 12 years old!
+I speak arabic and we call it “warak enab.”
+I may not have learned to cook until after I was married, but I learned to roll Stuffed Grape Leaves when I was probably only 12 years old!
 And can I say, I think I’m pretty good at rolling!
-Just look at these skills!

 Rolling the grape leaves can be very tedious, which is why I usually only make this dish a few times a year.
 And if I ever ask my mom or mother-in-law to make it for me, I always offer to help with the rolling…it kinda becomes a “Warak-And-Roll” party…haha!